noahschulhof/q2sra/README.md

 # q2sra
 Conventional [microbiome](https://www.niehs.nih.gov/health/topics/science/microbiome) bioinformatics workflows are riddled with inefficiencies, as users must navigate a variety of fragmented tools, command-line utilities, and file management systems.
 In the contemporary research setting, with multiple individuals contribtuting to a singular project, issues with uniformity often arise, complicating subsequent data aggregation/analysis.
-The `q2sra` package reconciles these obstacles by providing a streamlined, centralized, and standardized framework for microbiome data analysis with [`QIIME2`](https://qiime2.org/).
+The `q2sra` package reconciles these obstacles by providing a streamlined, centralized, and standardized framework for microbiome data analysis with [`QIIME 2`](https://qiime2.org/).

 ## Installation